NeovisionSAS/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 4. Select import format and select file.
 5. Click **OK**.

-{{% alert title="Note" color="primary" %}}
+> **Note** that if there are imported annotations for the frames that exist in the task,
-If there are imported annotations for the frames that exist in the task, but are not included in the **Ground truth** job, they will be ignored.
+> but are not included in the **Ground truth** job, they will be ignored.
-This way, you don't need to worry about "cleaning up" your Ground truth annotations for the whole dataset before importing them.
+> This way, you don't need to worry about "cleaning up" your Ground truth
-Importing annotations for the frames that are not known in the task still raises errors.
+> annotations for the whole dataset before importing them.
-{{% /alert %}}
+> Importing annotations for the frames that are not known in the task still raises errors.

 ### Export annotations